amoe/acceleratedcpp/exercise-notes.md

 The difference in copying is probably due to the use of push_back and back_inserter which gets ameliorated in the medium case, because it grows geometrically.

+## 11-6

+> Add an operation to remove an element from the Vec and another to empty the
+> entire vec.
+These should behave analogously to the erase and clear operations
+> on vectors.